FRC930/Training_App/README.md

   The only thing different between methods and functions is that functions don't need a class; they just do something independt of objects.
 They may take in or return them, but they don't belong to objects.
 Methods, on the other hand, are parts of Objects.
 They need a specific object to be able to work, as they are a part of it.
 They may be able to read or change parts of the object.

   Because of how Java is **absolutely** Object-Oriented, literally *everything* in Java is an object.
 This means that all functions also need to be part of objects / classes.
 This is why we define our functions still inside the class.
-We will talk about what `static` methods and functions actually are
+We will talk about what `static` methods and functions actually are later.

   ### Calling Methods
   To use methods, we use our normal function-calling syntax with an extra prefix: [*variable name*]`.`[*function*].
 For example, calling the `add` method on our computer variable (**if the `Computer` variable were named *myPC***) would be `myPC.add(1,2);`.